 Segmentation fault (core dumped)

 Unfortunately, there’s not much we can do about out of bounds pointers.
-If the plugin exports, e.g., the name with a null pointer, we’ll just get a segmentation fault:
+If the plugin exports, e.g., the name with a null pointer, we’ll just get a segmentation fault.
+See the full code here.

 $ make debug-wrongaddress